 Knee Cut Guard Pass

-The knee Cut (knee slide) is among the best BJJ techniques for white belts.
+The knee Cut (knee slice) is among the best BJJ techniques for white belts.
 It’s an excellent technique move for getting through someone’s guard.

 Over Under Guard Passing Technique